gaganssingh/miniblog-microservices-project/README.md

         imagePullPolicy: Never
   ```

-- Create the kubernetes service pod for your service:
+- Create the kubernetes pod for your service:

   ```
   cd infra/k8s/